jvns/dns-doctor/README.md

 **Usage**: `dns-doctor <optional-record-type> your-domain.com`

+You can install it with `go install github.com/jvns/dns-doctor@latest`

 ## How it works

 It basically just runs `dig +trace` and `dig +norecurse` on your domain, parses